 “Our findings show that IT is no longer an optional extra for small businesses.
 Companies of all sizes should be taking advantage of the technologies at their fingertips, or they will be quickly left behind in a competitive marketplace.
 Whether it is simply to help manage admin, reach more customers or develop innovative new products, IT is a key enabler for staying ahead of the competition.

 “SMEs are frequently seen as one indistinct group, with the major focus on either young start-ups or larger businesses offering significant employment.
 Our concern is that those in between the two are getting stuck in ‘limbo’, partly due to a failure to embrace new IT tools and innovation.
 At a time when the economy is desperate for growth, it is crucial to support these businesses, giving them the skills to take the next step on their business journey.”

 Simply Business has launched the techSME campaign as part of its ongoing commitment to support the UK’s small business community, seeking to promote the benefits of IT innovation as a core attribute of success, while continuing to utilise the latest technology to design and deliver its own customer-focused insurance products.
-As part of this campaign, Simply Business is launching a series of techSME guides, which can now be found online.

 |Ten least IT savvy small business sectors|